Alu-XXX/ADDN/README.md

 # ADDN

-The algorithm is based on continuous relaxation and gradient descent in the architecture space.
-It is able to efficiently design high-performance neural network architectures on knowledge distillation for image classification (on CIFAR-10 and ImageNet).
+The algorithm is based on continuous relaxation and gradient descent in architecture space.
+It is able to efficiently design high-performance knowledge distillation network architectures and has been used for image classification (such as CIFAR-10 and ImageNet).
 Only a single GPU is required.

 ## Requirements
 ```